jdittrich/userNeedResearchBook/text/03_dataGathering.md

 In order to be able to come up with open questions during the conversation, it can be helpful to have some easy-to-remember phrases that help to ask open questions:

 * Starting your questions with “Can you tell me more about…” invites descriptive, longer answers: “Can you tell me more how cooking for a large family is like?”
 * Asking “How”-Questions invites description or demonstration of activities: “How do you go about choosing recipes” or “How did you learn what ‘sautéing’ meant?”

 These phrases are useful for asking open questions.
-There are also phrases you might want to avoid as they usually begin closed questions.
+There are also phrases you might want to avoid as they usually start closed questions.

 When it comes to product development, it's quite tempting to ask “would you…” questions, like “Would you like to bookmark recipes?”
 Such questions are problematic for two reasons: